algolia/search-insights.js/README.md

 The Search Insights library sends all events to the Algolia application it has been initialized with, by default.
 In some cases, you might have data coming from more than one Algolia application which all need events.

 You can use a single instance of the Search Insights library while still customizing the Algolia credentials on a per-event basis.
-All click, view and conversion methods support an additional argument where you can specify credentials that will override those set during initialization.
+All click, view and conversion methods support an additional argument where you can specify credentials that will override those set during initialization (which is optional).

 ```js
 aa('clickedObjectIDsAfterSearch', {